-After a few days they thought they had Cathy’s blood pressure under control, I went back to work during the day and Cathy was going to be able to have “home visits” as long as she was only out for 3 to 4 hours every second day or so, and we would just play a wait and see game and hopefully make it to 36 weeks+.
+After a few days they thought they had Cathy’s blood pressure under control.
+I went back to work during the day and Cathy was going to be able to have “home visits” as long as she was only out for 3 to 4 hours every second day or so.
+We would just play a wait and see game and hopefully make it to 36 weeks+.
 Ha.

 Our OBGYN was more relaxed and had told the on call doctor to get her blood pressure under control and he would operate in the morning.
 We were going to be parents.

-We never did have that chat with the registered nurse about what is involved in a C section, and given that the on call doctor wanted a general we had not thought more about it.
+We never did have that chat with the registered nurse about what is involved in a C-section.
+Given that the on call doctor wanted a general we had not thought more about it.
 In the morning, the anaesthesiologist came in and offered Cathy a choice of general or spinal block with an epidural.
-This sent her into a spin as neither of us like needles (who does really), but we hadn’t been thinking about it.
-We went a spinal block and epidural, at least this way she could see our kids when they were born, the recovery was going to be faster than a with a general and I could support her.
+This sent her into a spin as neither of us like needles (who does really).
+But we hadn’t been thinking about it.
+We went a spinal block and epidural, at least this way she could see our kids when they were born.
+The recovery was going to be faster than a with a general and I could support her.

 After a few hours of being in SCN with the kids, getting to hold their fingers for the first time, just looking at them and taking about 300 odd photos, I was released and could go and see Cathy and how she was fairing.
-Unfortunately she was still in recovery as the surgery had played havoc with her blood pressure and she was still in recovery.
+Unfortunately she was still in recovery as the surgery had played havoc with her blood pressure.
 But I didn’t know this; I just thought I had misunderstood the timings.
-I knew that Cathy wouldn’t be up and about until at least the next day, and given the kids were in SCN they couldn’t leave it just yet, I loaded all the photos I had taken onto our laptop and set it to cycle through them and left it on her side table, and back to the kids I went.
+I knew that Cathy wouldn’t be up and about until at least the next day.
+Given the kids were in SCN they couldn’t leave it just yet.
+I loaded all the photos I had taken onto our laptop.
+Set it to cycle through them and left it on her side table, and back to the kids I went.

 Leaving to go home, I left my wife and my two new babies at a hospital.
 That is hard and a does a job on your mind and emotions.
 I cried when I got home, happy, frightened, scared, excited and alone.
 So alone.
 Neither Cathy’s or mine family live near Brisbane, so our support was limited.

 At this stage the kids were in the humidicribs, hooked up to all kinds of monitoring equipment and feeding tubes.
-Twin A (boy 2.25kg) we found out was suffering bradycardia (heart rate issues) and apnoea (breathing issues), while Twin B (Girl 1.65kg) had had a couple of apnoea episodes but her biggest issue was bilirubin so she had to undergo light treatment.
-Twin A’s breathing worsened and he had to be placed on C-pap (assisted breathing) but thankfully he strengthen up after about 5 days and could breath by himself again, but was still receiving caffeine to help his heart in a regular rhythm.
+Twin A (boy 2.25kg) we found out was suffering bradycardia (heart rate issues) and apnoea (breathing issues).
+While Twin B (Girl 1.65kg) had had a couple of apnoea episodes.
+But her biggest issue was bilirubin so she had to undergo light treatment.
+Twin A’s breathing worsened and he had to be placed on C-pap (assisted breathing).
+Thankfully he strengthen up after about 5 days and could breath by himself again.
+But was still receiving caffeine to help his heart in a regular rhythm.